Meet the cast of McDonald and Dodds - TheNewsTrace

 Tala Gouveia performs DCI Lauren McDonald

 Who’s DCI Lauren McDonald?
-A “wildly formidable” Detective Chief Inspector who’s transferred from the “imply streets of South London” to the quiet streets of Bathtub.
-She is younger, proficient, typically underestimated, and is described as ” a troublesome, pushed, battering ram of a cop who cracks circumstances by way of sheer drive of will.”
-McDonald isn’t initially happy to be paired with Dodds, however the two quickly kind an unlikely partnership.
+A “wildly bold” Detective Chief Inspector who’s transferred from the “imply streets of South London” to the quiet streets of Bathtub.
+She is younger, gifted, usually underestimated, and is described as ” a tricky, pushed, battering ram of a cop who cracks circumstances by means of sheer power of will.”
+McDonald isn’t initially happy to be paired with Dodds, however the two quickly type an unlikely partnership.

 What else has Tala Gouveia been in?
-She’s been in Tracey Ullman’s Present, Chilly Ft, Go Jetters, Arrivals, EastEnders, Plebs and Scream Avenue – however this might be a breakout position for Tala Gouveia.
+She’s been in Tracey Ullman’s Present, Chilly Toes, Go Jetters, Arrivals, EastEnders, Plebs and Scream Road – however this might be a breakout position for Tala Gouveia.

 James Murray performs Chief Supt John Houseman

 Who’s Chief Superintendent John Houseman?
-The large boss.
-He needs Dodds to take early retirement, and he’s introduced McDonald in from London – however he’s not precisely a supportive supervisor, and he doesn’t need this newcomer to make any waves or upset anybody influential in Bathtub.
-James Murray describes his character as “a pompous fool” who’s “ruthless, slippery and very decided in realizing what he needs to get.”
+The massive boss.
+He desires Dodds to take early retirement, and he’s introduced McDonald in from London – however he’s not precisely a supportive supervisor, and he doesn’t need this newcomer to make any waves or upset anybody influential in Bathtub.
+James Murray describes his character as “a pompous fool” who’s “ruthless, slippery and very decided in figuring out what he desires to get.”

 What else has James Murray been in?
 The English actor (who’s truly married to Bancroft star Sarah Parish) has beforehand starred as Daniel Coltrane in Cucumber, and Wesley in Age Earlier than Magnificence.
 You may additionally recognise him from Slicing It, Primeval, Suspects, Defiance, or Him.